hyperspy/hyperspy/doc/user_guide/io.rst

 .. versionadded:: 1.3.1
     ``chunks`` keyword argument

+Chunk shape should follow the axes order as the numpy shape (`s.data.shape`), not the hyperspy signal shape.
 By default, the data is saved in chunks that are optimised to contain at least one full signal.
 It is possible to customise the chunk shape using the ``chunks`` keyword.
 For example, to save the data with ``(20, 20, 256)`` chunks instead of the default ``(7, 7, 2048)`` chunks for this signal: